DeusArcana/100-days-of-code/log.md

 - Doing Introduction to React in [FreeCodeCamp](https://freecodecamp.org)
 - Never the word 'state' has confused me so much in my life.

+### Day 80: May 3, 2019

+- Doing Introduction to React in [FreeCodeCamp](https://freecodecamp.org)
+- I think there is so much information to process at this point.